 Group Volunteer Opportunities

-TRI welcomes all service groups or corporations that are looking for hours to volunteer as a group.
-We have a variety of projects always needing to be completed around the farm and appreciate the help!
+TRI welcomes all service groups or businesses that are looking for hours to volunteer as a group.
+We have a variety of projects always needing to be completed around the farm and in the office and appreciate the help!